 As you breathe in, visualise clean fresh energy entering your body, filling up your lungs with healthy air.
 As you breathe out, visualise the anxious, worried, dirty air leaving your body.

 If your mind wonders whilst you are breathing, say hi to the thought and bring your awareness back to your breathing.
 Notice how the breath continues in and out, try and feel in your body where your breath goes and take notice.

 Once you have done this, if you still have worrying thoughts in your head, imagine them as bubbles in front of you.
 Each bubble has a thought in it.
 Look at the bubble, imagine the thought as a word inside the bubble and then imagine it continuing its journey up into the air.

 Another helpful mindfulness technique is to choose an object, a pen or phone anything nearby.
 Study the object with curiosity.
 Look at its shape, how does it feel to hold?
 How does the object feel against your skin?

 You can practice these techniques every time you feel anxious or worried, it may take a little time but it will help.

 There’s no need to let worry and anxiety get in the way of your life and what you need to achieve.
 Take charge today!
-Give your Ninja a rest and free your mind!I'm still trying to crack the Social "thing" but I'd love you to follow and connect with me here
+Give your Ninja a rest and free your mind!Connect with me here